 For Boeing 737 Classic Series - Supplemental Type Certificate No. ST03589NY

 AerSafe™, a fuel tank ignition mitigation means developed by AerSale®, is one of the few Federal Aviation Administration (FAA) approved options currently available that complies with the Fuel Tank Flammability Reduction (FTFR) rule.
 The FTFR rule requires fuel tank ignition sources and flammability exposure to be reduced in fuel tanks that are most at risk.

-With the FAA deadline fast approaching, Boeing 737 operators have two options: a flammability reduction means such as nitrogen inerting or an ignition mitigation means such as AerSafe.
-All affected passenger aircraft flying within or into the United States and operating under FAR Part 121 must be manufactured to meet the FTFR rule or be retrofitted by December 26, 2017 to avoid being grounded.
+Boeing 767 and 737 operators have two options: a flammability reduction means such as nitrogen inerting or an ignition mitigation means such as AerSafe.
+All affected passenger aircraft flying within or into the United States and operating under FAR Part 121 must be manufactured or retrofitted to meet the FTFR rule to avoid being grounded.

 COMPARE TO NITROGEN GENERATING SYSTEMS (NGS)